-8. Oversee all Guild volunteer help associated with Guild sponsored outreach events.
+9. Oversee all Guild volunteer help associated with Guild sponsored outreach events.

-9. The Shows and Events Chair will keep attendance sheets at Lake Farmpark events and share with the RAAM Committee Chair.
+10. The Shows and Events Chair or Committee member will keep attendance sheets at Lake Farmpark or other demonstration events and share with the RAAM Committee Chair.

-10. Attend regularly scheduled Guild meetings.
+11. Attend regularly scheduled Guild meetings.